MushroomObserver/developer-startup/developer-workflow.md

 # Notes #
 ## Workflow ##
 ![Integration-Manager-Workflow-Diagram](http://git-scm.com/figures/18333fig0502-tn.png)
-We use "integration-manager" or "forking" workflow.
+We use "integration-manager" or "forking" workflow.<br>
--Each developer:
+Each developer:
 - Clones the official MO repository to the developer's local machine;
 - On the developer's local machine, creates a personal feature branch for the developer's changes;
 - Pushes the personal branch from the local machine to the developer's personal, publicly readable copy (fork) on [Github][];
-  - Creates a pull request in [Github][].
+- Creates a pull request in [Github][].<br>
-- A manager then
+A manager then
 - merges the developer's changes to the manager's local machine;
 - if the developer's changes are acceptable, pushes them to the official MO repository.
 For more information, see [Integration-Manager Workflow][] and [Forking Workflow][]; _cf._ [What's the Workflow][].<br>

 ## Git GUIs ##